Mentesinot/AirBnB_clone_v2/README.md

-# Airbnb - The Console
+# Airbnb - The Console.

 ## **Command interpreter**